RWE Lochelbank Wind Farm Community Benefit Fund

 The Panel of up to six members (three from Glenfarg and three from Earn) includes a mixture of community councillors and other members of the community:

-- One Community Council representative appointed directly by each of the Community Councils.
+- One Community Council representative is appointed directly by each of the Community Councils.

 More information on the award making process is available here.